-There are several things that you really need to consider to make gamification work well.
+There are several things that you really need to consider to make gamification work well – have a look at some teach principles here.
 You need to think very carefully about the behaviour that you are trying to encourage, and be specific.
 Coming up with generic ideas, like sales performance is unhelpful, as it contains lots of specific behaviours that combine to achieve the desired result.
 You need to come up with scenarios and games for each of these individual elements to achieve the overall behaviour that you need.

 It’s also important to consider the player, and understand them in detail.
 Consider whether they have the motivation, ability, and triggers needed to engage with your game, and whether they have all three at the same time.
 If not, what can you do to help them.

 Tracking behaviour, and changes in behaviour is another key element, as it allows you to understand behaviour and give meaningful feedback to your players – ideally immediately – so that they can build on it.

 In Sweden, the authorities tested a new kind of speed camera that took photos of speeding drivers and fined them, but it also photos of non-speeding drivers and entered them into a lottery to win the fines that had been collected.
 When the system was trialed, the average speed dropped by about 20%.

 In a traditional job, you might get feedback in an annual review.
 But if your work is gamified, you’ll probably be able to see how you’re doing compared with your targets and everyone else on a pretty much real time basis, so it can further encourage and motivate you to be better and beat others.